Last Updated on April 21, 2022

 To see their performance, you need to look at the actual campaign data.
 Look at the overall results, but also dig down to the ad group or keyword level.

 You can also run experiments in Google Ads to test different bidding strategies.
-Only the Target Outranking share and Target Search Page location strategies can’t be used in these experiments.
+These experiments is limited to Search or Display campaigns.

 In the screenshot above, I’ve set up an experiment to evaluate the effectiveness of Enhanced CPC over Manual CPC.
 Google will split the traffic 50-50 between the 2 bidding strategies.